 A proportion of the principal earner’s income is taken, together with a contribution from all subsidiary earners in the household.

 What is a principal earner?

-The principal earner is the tenant who is in receipt of the highest assessable income in the household.
+The principal earner is the joint tenant or tenants partner who is in receipt of the highest assessable income in the household.

 What is a subsidiary earner?